 Organizations with ideas that have demonstrated product/market fit and strength of the market as well as measured impact on customers/end users should apply in the Mature Stage prize pool.
 In cases where applicants did not select the correct application pool, Prize evaluators will reassign applicants following consultation.

-There are no conditions or reporting requirements attached to winning the Rise Prize, but we hope to stay in touch on the impact of your solution.
+No. Since the Rise Prize is awarded as prize money, there are no conditions or reporting requirements attached to winning the Rise Prize, but we hope to stay in touch on the impact of your solution.